 - How to calculate the numerator and denominator

 - Requirements for achieving the objectives

 - Eligible Hospitals (EHs) & Critical Access Hospitals

 Public Health Meaningful Use Measures for Alaska

-For Stage 1 and Stage 2 Meaningful Use, the Eligible Hospital (EH) or Eligible Professional (EP) must determine which of the below Meaningful Use Public Health measures they plan to report to and register their intent annually to Alaska's public health agency no later than the 60th day of their Electronic Health Record (EHR) Reporting period.
+For Stage 1 and Stage 2 Meaningful Use, the Eligible Hospital (EH) or Eligible Professional (EP) must determine which of the below Meaningful Use Public Health measures they plan to report to and register their intent annually to the Alaska Medicaid EHR Incentive Program office no later than the 60th day of their Electronic Health Record (EHR) Reporting period.
 The EHR reporting period is the time period through which an EH or EP seeking a Meaningful Use Incentive payment must demonstrate meaningful use of EHR technology.

 |Immunization Information System (EPs & EH)

 ||VacTrAK is able to accept HL7 2.3.1 or 2.5.1 for Stage 1 but HL7 2.5.1 will be required for Stage 2

 ||HIE will be able to accept HL7 2.5.1 transactions: able to onboard EPs & EHs